timjzee/frankenstein-v2/articles/2017-12-6-frankenstein.markdown

 ```
 Chap.
 13th Nothing is more painful when the than mind has been worked up by a quick
 ```
 As we can see the word `than` is in the wrong place.
-This is because we need process the children of the `<mod></mod>` element before we process the tail text of `<mod></mod>`.
+This is because we need to process the children of the `<mod></mod>` element before we process the tail text of `<mod></mod>`.
 In fact, this is a general principle that applies to every element.
-How do we generalize this process so that we can apply it to every Frankenstein xml file  without knowing how many elements it consists of and which elements contain children?
-We need to make a recursive function:
+How do we generalize this process so that we can apply it to every Frankenstein XML file without knowing how many elements it consists of and which elements contain children?
+The answer is a function which keeps going down the hierarchy of elements by calling itself until an element without any children (a so-called *terminal node*) is encountered.
+In other words, we need to make a recursive function:

 ```python
 def processElement(element):